mpentler/teletext-twitter/README.md

 After getting these up and running there are some setup tasks to do.
 Rename config.py-default to config.py and open the file in a text editor.
 You need to add:

 1) Your Twitter access tokens: You can find a good guide for doing this here - https://iag.me/socialmedia/how-to-create-a-twitter-app-in-8-easy-steps/ You will need to pick a unique name for the app.
 Which is annoying.
 Pick anything you want that isn't taken.
 Maybe add your name at the end.
 2) Check where your pages will be saved to: Change the tti_path line too if you've changed your Teefax location.
+You can also customise the page number.
 3) Change the colours if you want: Theme support is detailed below

 When you've setup your config.py you can run the script like this example that grabs your home timeline:

 `python3 teletext-twitter -t` (add -h to show options - also listed below)

-The script will constantly update a spare page (153 - chosen because it used to be used for this purpose on Teefax in the past) in the main teletext folder (which defaults in VBIT2 to /home/pi/teletext/).
+The script will constantly update your chosen page number (default is 153 - chosen because it used to be used for this purpose on Teefax in the past) in the main teletext folder (which defaults in VBIT2 to /home/pi/teletext/).

 All of the files in that folder are sent across to the TV every so often, therefore the script constantly overwrites it with new tweets (up to 5 - space permitting!) so that it will update on your screen.